PSCLab-ASU/OpenICS/README.md

 #### Using Docker
 Ensure that Docker is installed.
 Then, follow these steps:
 1. Run `docker build . -t open_ics` to build the Docker image
 2. Run `docker run -it --gpus all --name OpenICS open_ics` to start a Docker container with the previous image.
-The `--gpus all` tag may be replaced with whichever gpus you would like the container to have access to, or removed entirely to run only on the CPU.
+The `--gpus all` tag may be replaced with whichever GPUs you would like the container to have access to, or removed entirely to run only on the CPU.

-After following the above steps, you should have an interactive prompt where you can execute or edit code.<br>
+After following the above steps, you should have an interactive prompt where you can execute or edit code.
+The working directory should be named `code` and should have all the Python methods and code.<br>
 To copy data or models to the container, run the following command:<br>
 `docker cp {SOURCE PATH} OpenICS:{DESTINATION PATH}` where `{SOURCE PATH}` is the path to the data or models on your machine, and `{DESTINATION PATH}` is the desired path in the container.
 This command can also be used to copy data out of the container by reversing the arguments.<br>
 The `nano` editor comes installed with the container, so files may be modified using the `nano` command.<br>